April 25, 2024

 What Are UML Class Diagrams?

-Class diagrams are a type of application architecture diagram used for conceptual object-based modeling or data modeling.
-The term “classes” refers to the components that make up the system’s structure, and the class diagram describes the relationships and interactions between those components.
+Class diagrams in Unified Modeling Language (UML) are a type of application architecture diagram used for conceptual object-based modeling or data modeling that describe the relationships and interactions between a system's components.

 Class diagrams, like many other types of UML diagrams, help you simplify complex structures so you can easily communicate them to stakeholders throughout the business.
 They can also be helpful for project planning.